Pony-Driland/Website/public/data/characters/ivy/README.md

 <span class="made-by-ai">

+## Description
-**Description:** A gentle and somewhat timid pony, Ivy finds herself lost in Pony Driland and entangled in its conflicts.
+A gentle and somewhat timid pony, Ivy finds herself lost in Pony Driland and entangled in its conflicts.
 She is characterized by her kindness, shyness, and a deep-seated loneliness stemming from a difficult past.

 *   **Key Traits:**